 2 x Nikon D800

 1 x Nikon 200mm f4 Macro lens

 2 x Nikon 80-400mm AFS VR lenses

 We were very happy with our Nikon 80-400 AFS VR lenses - for the first year.
-We used them in the Kgalagadi (twice), Etosha and in southern Namibia (Kolmanskop, Sossusvlei, Deadvlei and Namib Rand) but in October 2014 we sold both Nikon 80-400mm AFS lenses due to quality issues.
+We used them in the Kgalagadi (twice), Etosha and in southern Namibia (Kolmanskop, Sossusvlei, Deadvlei and Namib Rand) but in October 2014 we sold both Nikon 80-400mm AFS lenses due to a few serious quality issues.
 We didn't expect this from Nikon!
 You can read about the quality issues at the bottom of the Nikon-80-400mm-review page.

 This is now our current gear for photo safaris: